Kinto/kinto/docs/api/permissions.rst

 .. note::

-   The user id that updates the permissions is always given the ``write`` permission, in order to prevent loosing ownership on the object.
+   The user ID that updates the permissions is always given the ``write`` permission, in order to prevent loosing ownership on the object.